-edinburghowl Posted Monday at 07:50 Posted Monday at 07:50 I will be surprised if it is Röhl or an appointment like him.
+edinburghowl Posted October 6 Posted October 6 I will be surprised if it is Röhl or an appointment like him.
 Their fans will want a winner, an experienced head, or a ‘Rangers’ man, and not a relative rookie.
 I hope they think like this too because I think Danny could transform them.
 The new ownership need to get the fans onside and they will be conscious of that.
 I think it will be Muscat personally who is at Shanghai Port.
 Possibly Gerrard.
 10 hours ago, DCFCOwls said: They were never going to put up with him up there with that attitude and style of football He's a mid table Championship level manager His arrogance and attitude was stinking throughout his tenure, and like many others from the English lower leagues he thought he would stroll Scottish football and failed.
 Filled their squad with a bunch of duffers spending £30m+ in the process.
 The worst thing for me is he didn’t have the class to mention McGlynn or Falkirk once last night in his interview and he was like that in most press conferences.
 I’m struggling to think of a worse appointment ever in my lifetime for Rangers boss.
 He has set them back years.

-DCFCOwls Posted Monday at 14:21 Posted Monday at 14:21 6 hours ago, edinburghowl said: I will be surprised if it is Röhl or an appointment like him.
+DCFCOwls Posted October 6 Posted October 6 6 hours ago, edinburghowl said: I will be surprised if it is Röhl or an appointment like him.
 Their fans will want a winner, an experienced head, or a ‘Rangers’ man, and not a relative rookie.
 I hope they think like this too because I think Danny could transform them.
 The new ownership need to get the fans onside and they will be conscious of that.
 I think it will be Muscat personally who is at Shanghai Port.
 Possibly Gerrard.
 His arrogance and attitude was stinking throughout his tenure, and like many others from the English lower leagues he thought he would stroll Scottish football and failed.
 Filled their squad with a bunch of duffers spending £30m+ in the process.
 The worst thing for me is he didn’t have the class to mention McGlynn or Falkirk once last night in his interview and he was like that in most press conferences.
 I’m struggling to think of a worse appointment ever in my lifetime for Rangers boss.
 He has set them back years.
 It's the arrogance thry were never going to tolerate He's achieved feck all in the game bar a promotion with Southampton, that won't cut it at Rangers.
 2

-sheffield_dave Posted Monday at 14:29 Posted Monday at 14:29 Dyche would be another disaster waiting to happen.
+sheffield_dave Posted October 6 Posted October 6 Dyche would be another disaster waiting to happen.
 You can say what you want about the quality of the SPL or the sides up there but the pressure and expectation at Rangers and Celtic is possibly without rival in English football.
 I mean someone like Arteta can have 6 years of "building" towards winning the league and still not manage it, and be relatively safe in that job.
 Dyche is a good manager with a good record, but his working expectations have pretty much topped out at "massively overachieve just by staying in the league".
 It's just not the same.
 I know there's a lot of water under the bridge around Ange but Rangers need to target their version of him.
 Easy to forget that when Ange arrived, Celtic had just lost the title to an unbeaten Rangers and were regarded as being in transition, and I think Celtic fans were just as wary of "he's not managed anywhere of note" as Spurs fans were about his time in Scotland.
 But he arrived there a winner, albeit at similarly smaller leagues, and left having built on that.
 Rangers need someone who knows how to win.
 Even if that's a "lesser" standard than appointing just another guy from the EFL.

 Recommended Posts